-Windows 10 comes with an in-built backup system that can create a system image or full backup of your Windows 10 PC.
-The image can then be later used to restore Windows 10 to the same state when you took the backup.
-The biggest problem with this system is that it does not allow to back up or create a System Image on a USB drive.
-In this tutorial, we will take a look at a hack to create a full backup of Windows 10 on a USB drive.
+Windows 11/10 comes with an in-built backup system that can create a system image or full backup of your Windows PC.
+One can use the image to restore Windows to the same state when you took the backup.
+The biggest problem with this system is that it does not back up or create a System Image on a USB drive.
+This tutorial will look at a hack to make a full backup of Windows on a USB drive.

-How to create a full backup of Windows 10 on a USB drive
+How To Use and Create a Full Backup of Windows 11/10 on a USB Drive

 - Prepare the backup drive.